opportus/object-mapper/README.md

 `$pathFindingStrategy` must be either a `boolean` or an instance of [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php).

-- If it is `false`, a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of the [`NoPathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/NoPathFindingStrategy.php) will be built
+  - If it is `false`, a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of the [`NoPathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/NoPathFindingStrategy.php) will be built.
-- If it is `true`, a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) with the [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) is built
+  - If it is `true`, a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) with the [`PathFindingStrategy`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategy.php) is built.
+Note that in our context of *manual mapping* that wouldn't make sense, since the map would ignore the routes you previously defined.
-- If it is an instance of [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of this instance is built
+  - If it is an instance of [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php), a [`Map`](https://github.com/opportus/object-mapper/blob/master/src/Map/Map.php) composed of this instance is built.

 **Returns**